sholtomaud/csv-to-serialJSON/README.md

-# Gaffa-ReqEng
+# Gaffa-ReqEng-json

-Engineer a Gaffa-js form from csv
+Takes a csv of form requirements and writes a json file as a serialised Gaffa view

 ## Install

 ```
-  Not published on npm yet
+  Not published on npm yet - clone from Git
 ```

 ## Usage